HumanSignal/label-studio/docs/source/tags/datetime.md

 order: 405
 ---

-The DateTime tag adds date and time selection to the labeling interface.
+The `DateTime` tag adds date and time selection to the labeling interface.
 Use this tag to add a date, timestamp, month, or year to an annotation.

-Use with the following data types: audio, image, HTML, paragraph, text, time series, video
+Use with the following data types: audio, image, HTML, paragraph, text, time series, video.

 ### Parameters